MasterChef Telugu: Tamannaah dishes out a treat

 Known for its massive sets, different cooking styles and nail-biting finishes, MasterChef puts the spotlight on amateur home cooks bound by their love for food.
 “MasterChef’s well established format has gone to different countries.
-I always wanted to do a show that combines food and reality television,” says Sanjeev who had earlier worked on Deal or No Deal, a reality game show, again in all these four languages.
+I always wanted to do a show that combines food and reality television,” says Sanjeev who has created and directed popular shows like Jabardasth, Dhee, Cash, Genes and No. 1 Yaari with Rana and also Deal or No Deal, a reality game show, again in all these four languages.

 For the first time, Tamannaah will be seen discussing the nitty-gritty of food on television.
 “It will be interesting for TV audiences to watch Tamannaah this way, otherwise she is known for her beauty and radiance,” he says.